carlosedp/QMTechBaseBoard/Readme.md

 ## Project Plans

 Initially we plan on getting feedback from the community about which features would be useful in a board like this.
-We expect getting the feedback thru Github issues.
-If you have some suggestion for a part to be added, some additional feature or general idea, please open an Issue and describe it.
+We expect getting the feedback thru Github [discussions](https://github.com/carlosedp/QMTechBaseBoard/discussions) or issues.
+If you have some suggestion for a part to be added, some additional feature or general idea, please [create a new topic](https://github.com/carlosedp/QMTechBaseBoard/discussions/new) describing it.

 Also when defined, we need feedback from the community about which part/vendor to use.
 This is important since it's affected by availability and price.